Sathwika-Chowdary/Sathwika-Portfolio/Projects/SQL-Analytics-Case-Study/README.md

 ## Notes
 This project complements the Power BI dashboard project by showing the SQL logic behind the same business metrics.

+## Results Summary

+The SQL analysis produced the following business insights:

+- Core KPIs can be validated directly from the cleaned transaction table:
+  - Total Revenue
+  - Total Orders
+  - Total Customers
+  - Average Order Value (AOV)

+- Monthly revenue trends can be grouped by year and month to show seasonality and sales variation over time.

+- Customer-level analysis identifies the highest-value customers based on total revenue contribution.

+- Product-level analysis highlights:
+  - top products by total revenue
+  - top products by total quantity sold

+- Country-level analysis shows which geographic markets contribute the highest revenue and order volume.

+## Example Output Snapshots
+(Optional but recommended)
+Add screenshots of SQL query results in an `assets/` folder and link them here later.